 All Liam hoped at this point was that Dan wouldn’t notice he had been crying.

 This is bad, what am I gonna tell him now?
 He’ll think I’m a creepy weirdo, and he’d be totally right.

 “Not now, guys, seriously,” he frowned.
-His classmates pushed him in one of the classrooms and he fell on the floor, completely unaware of what was going on.
+His classmates pushed him into one of the classrooms, and he fell on the floor, completely unaware of what was going on.
 Liam took a short breath and looked around for a moment, trying to understand the situation.

 “Boe’s class.
 Right.
 He thinks he controls this school but he’s so stupid he leaves his stuff in class, can you believe it?” the idiot said.

-“I can’t stand how you talk to me, carrottop,” the idiot said, and stepped on Liam’s hand.
+“I can’t stand how you talk to me, Carrot Top,” the idiot said as he stepped on Liam’s hand.